capac/ml-zoomcamp/2023/homework/capstone-1/README.md

         * Login in with Docker credentials from Terminal: `docker login`
         * `docker tag capstone-project-1 capac/projects`
         * `docker push capac/projects`
     * Running the file locally with `python predict-cloud.py` will trigger the model and produce a result.
-You may need to wait for several seconds for the outcome to appear, since Render needs to spin up the container if it's inactive.
+You may need to wait for several seconds for the outcome to appear in the terminal, since Render may need to spin up the container if it's inactive.
     * The image below gives an idea of the output for the remote Docker container with the model:

 ![](docker-output.png)